 The sprawling 370,000-square-foot Dallas Museum of Art, designed by New York architect Edward Larrabee Barnes, houses one of the largest and most impressive art collections in the nation.
 And not only can your family check out masterpieces by heavy hitters like Pollock, Rothko, Monet, Rodin and Picasso, but they also can enjoy a variety of excellent programs that the museum offers year-round.
 There's everything from special late-night experiences (held on the third Friday of each month) to thematic art-making activities, story times and gallery activities for kids (held the first Tuesday of the month) and free bi-monthly art tours for teens.
 In addition to the galleries, the museum boasts a play space as well as an art-making area, a sculpture garden and a cafe featuring a window of Dale Chihuly's glass flowers.
 And except for certain exhibitions and events, general admission to the museum is always free.

-Nestled inside a massive refurbished warehouse in Dallas' Historic West End District, this privately-owned aquatic wonderland is home to countless varieties of marine life (many of which are endangered) from all over the world.
-In addition to stingrays, piranhas, electric eels, poison dart frogs and Orinoco crocodiles, the aquarium boasts a multi-level rain-forest with a waterfall as well as a 20,000-gallon walk-through exhibit brimming with hundreds of Indo-Pacific fish-- as well as a forty-foot long glassed-in tunnel filled with sharks that circle overhead.
-Visitors can also check out a lush three-level (seven stories in height) recreated South American rainforest as well as get up close and personal with manatees, giant river otters, three-toed sloths, penguins and more.
+Nestled inside a massive refurbished warehouse in Dallas' Historic West End District, this privately-owned aquatic wonderland is home to countless varieties of marine and animal life (many of which are endangered) from all over the world.
+In addition to stingrays, piranhas, electric eels, poison dart frogs and Orinoco crocodiles, the aquarium boasts a multi-level rain-forest with a waterfall as well as a 20,000-gallon walk-through exhibit which includes a forty-foot long glassed-in tunnel filled with sharks that circle overhead.
+Visitors can also check out a lush three-level recreated South American rainforest as well as get up close and personal with manatees, giant river otters, three-toed sloths, penguins and more.
 Not-to-be-missed are the talks and feeding sessions held throughout the day.
-Be sure to check the website schedule before you go.